Montgomery Worsted Mills: History

 The cotton mill failed before it could even begin production and nothing happened with the site until about 1870, when an English immigrant, Edmund Ackroyd, bought the property and added a three-story addition.
 Ten years later, William Crabtree and Arthur Patchett bought the mills, focusing its process on spinning at the expense of weaving.
 In 1897, they had to establish a branch mill on South Colden Street in Newburgh due to labor shortages in Montgomery.

-On Election Day, November 3, 1891, the factory was burned completely to the ground and the current, 50,000-square foot (4,500 m²) structure built in its place.
+On Election Day, November 3, 1891, the factory was burned completely to the ground and the current, 50000 sqft structure built in its place.
 It would be in operation by the next summer.
 Another fire would destroy the Newburgh branch on May 23, 1900.

 Patchett died in late 1901, and Crabtree took on his five sons as replacement partners the following year., then died himself on a return trip to England the year after that.
 The sons all built houses, some of which stand, on the hillside above the mill.
 They would later be used to house employees.

 In 1906 they expanded the mill further, extending the south wing to add drawing and spinning space.
 The office that had been there was moved to a new north wing, which also housed sorting, scouring and carding rooms.
 Eight years later, the dam was rebuilt so it crossed the river in a straight line rather than at an angle.
 After World War I, the mill would see serious expansion.
 Sometime before the mid-1920s, the Wallkill Valley Railroad added a route that crossed (and still does) Factory Street near the mill, greatly shortening the distance required to put finished yarns on trains.
 Automobiles, too, began replacing the horse-drawn carts that had been carrying the finished product.

 A new packing and sorting wing was built in 1922 and a new factory acquired on South William Street in Newburgh.
 However, these investments could not help the partnership survive the Great Depression, and the mills would be sold to the Steinberger family of New York.
 It has remained in their hands, and in business in some way, ever since.